 - 14 Medjool dates (remove seeds if not pitted)

-- 1 cup dried unsweetened cherries
+- 1 cup dried cherries (or dried cranberries)

 - 1 cup raw walnuts, chopped